sowasser/sowasser.com/_posts/2017-10-03-tools-and-resources.md

 To celebrate starting the second year of my PhD (holy #%@!), I've created list of resources and tools I've been using for Python, version control, managing literature, this website, _etc_.
 I hope it's useful for anyone starting a computational science project and if you're embarking on a PhD, best of luck; it's a cake walk.

 One caveat: I use a Mac because that's how I was raised and therefore all the resources below are tailored to macOS.
 I'm sorry if you use Windows and this isn't super helpful.

+{% include image.html img="assets/images/tools/desk.jpg" title="desk setup" caption="My cheery little desk, made prettier by an instagram filter, ofc." url="https://www.instagram.com/so.wasser/" %}

 If you have any questions, please send me an email, get in touch on Twitter, or call into the wind when it blows in cold from the East.
 Without further ado:

 ## Python & Version Control